adrianjoconnor/image-tile-fe/README.md

 And then run this `npm run serve`

-Then open your browser and go to http://localhost:8081 and you it should all be running.
+Then open your browser and go to http://localhost:8081 and it should all be running.